onyx-and-iris/vban-cmd-python/README.md

 -   `pdirty`: boolean=False, parameter updates
 -   `ldirty`: boolean=False, level updates
 -   `timeout`: int=5, amount of time (seconds) to wait for an incoming RT data packet (parameter states).
--   `outbound`: boolean=False, set `True` if you are only interested in sending commands. (no rt packets will be received)
+-   `disable_rt_listeners`: boolean=False, set `True` if you don't wish to receive RT packets.
+    -   You can still send Matrix string requests ending with `?` and receive a response.

 #### `vban.pdirty`